milankamilya/AccordianView/README.md

 ```
 [Find it difficult to implement?](http://innofied.com/accordion-view-ios)

+# License
+AccordianView is under MIT license so feel free to use it!

 # Author
 Created by [Milan Kamilya](https://github.com/milankamilya).
 Please feel free to drop an email if you have any question.